 - Alternative outcomes based on risk factors.

 A potential investor is going to ask you a lot of difficult questions and will expect you to have answers to those questions.
 Have clean books that your potential investor can view, and make sure you have clear working knowledge of those books.
-Be prepared to answer tough financial questions or to be armed with a financial expert who can help you answer those questions.
+Be prepared to answer tough financial questions or be armed with a financial expert (such as a high-level controller or CFO) who can help you answer those questions.

 4 – Prepare a Strong Pitch Deck